11 Healthy Breakfast Ideas That Aren’t Eggs

 Try chickpea pancakes

 Subbing out white flour for chickpea flour makes vegan pancakes a savory treat.
 Whisk ½ cup chickpea flour with garlic powder, salt, black pepper, and ¼ teaspoon baking powder, then add ½ cup of water and keep whisking until the clumps are gone.
 Add ¼ cup each diced red pepper and green onion, then transfer the mixture to a skillet with olive oil on medium heat.
 Cook about five minutes, or until lightly golden, before flipping.
 Serve with savory toppings like hummus, salsa, or avocado.
 Check out the full instructions at Oh She Glows.
-Don’t miss these other food hacks for a healthier breakfast.

 Customize your breakfast burrito